mahsaabahrami/Forecasting-Sleep-Apnea/README.md

 If this work is helpful in your research, please consider starring ⭐ us and citing our paper:

 1- Bahrami, Mahsa, and Mohamad Forouzanfar.
 "Deep Learning Forecasts the Occurrence of Sleep Apnea from Single-Lead ECG."
-Accepted in Cardiovasular Engineering and Technology
+Accepted in: Cardiovasular Engineering and Technology, 2022

 and other papers of us which provide a comprehensive analysis of deep learning and machine learning methods for sleep apnea detection